25077667/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 * `configDropins` with server.xml dropins sorted into `disabled`, `defaults`, and `overrides`

 ## 3.1.1 Encoded passwords
-In the examples within the following sections, you'll see the default password `change-password`.
+In the examples within the following sections, you'll see the default password `hey_yoh_what`.
 In order to secure your server, these values should be changed.

-For example, the basic user registry in the default server.xml defines users `fhiruser` and `fhiradmin` and variables FHIR_USER_PASSWORD and FHIR_ADMIN_PASSWORD, each with a default value of `change-password`.
+For example, the basic user registry in the default server.xml defines users `fhiruser` and `fhiradmin` and variables FHIR_USER_PASSWORD and FHIR_ADMIN_PASSWORD, each with a default value of `hey_yoh_what`.

 These variables can be changed by setting environment variables by the same name.
 Alternatively, users can change the server.xml or use Liberty configDropins to change the values.